dickymuhr/belajar-elasticsearch/readme.md

 `must` and `filter` is jut like `AND` and `should` is just like `OR`.
 Score contribute to the result relevance.
 If we prefer sorting manually, `filter` is a good choice.
+`must` is more computational expensive than `filter` because it calculate the relevance score.

 ```